nrc-cnrc/MetroloPy/README.md

 MetroloPy is a pure python package and requires Python 3 and the SciPy stack (NumPy, SciPy, Pandas, and IPython).
 It looks best in a Jupyter Notebook.

-Install MetroloPy with pip `pip install metrolopy`  or conda `conda install -c hvparks metrolopy`.
+Install MetroloPy with `pip install metrolopy`  or `conda install -c hvparks metrolopy`.

 Physical quantities can then be represented in Python as `gummy` objects with an uncertainty and (or) a unit: